By Alex Ross

 Gershwin, however, did buy or had recently acquired another work exhibited at Harriman, titled Black Boy (1934).
 This large figurative work, which Noguchi carved from a single block of ebony, was only located in 2015 in a private collection.
 Black Boy had ostensibly disappeared following the Harriman exhibition and no images from the time had been identified in later research.
 It was only known to The Isamu Noguchi Catalogue Raisonné by its title, which appears in inventories Noguchi’s studio began compiling in the 1950s.

-Earlier scholars who wrote about History Mexico were, therefore, not aware of the visual link between Black Boy and the figure Noguchi identified as an “Indian boy”21 on the far left of the mural’s composition.
-As will be discussed, the three works Noguchi intended to show at the Harriman exhibition—Birth, Death (Lynched Figure), and Black Boy—appear again in different forms in the composition of History Mexico, which he was planning and sculpting only months after the exhibition closed.
+Earlier scholars who wrote about History Mexico were, therefore, not aware of the visual link between Black Boy and the figure Noguchi identified as an “Indian boy” on the far left of the mural’s composition.21 As will be discussed, the three works Noguchi intended to show at the Harriman exhibition—Birth, Death (Lynched Figure), and Black Boy—appear again in different forms in the composition of History Mexico, which he was planning and sculpting only months after the exhibition closed.

 The Harriman exhibition was both a financial and critical disappointment for Noguchi.
 It is not clear if any artworks were sold, and one reviewer singled out Noguchi’s “various elaborate monumental projects” for particularly negative mention.
 The reviewer questioned the balance of utility and design in Noguchi’s proposals, and even the sincerity of the sculptor’s convictions for making “this type of work.”
 Today, one can discern the author’s ambivalence about the trend during the New Deal years toward large and small public art projects.
-Citing the artist statement printed at the end of the Harriman brochure, the reviewer dismissed “communal usefulness” as a justification for proposing such projects and called this phrase little more than “one of the latest cliches in our heterogenous art world.”22
+Citing the artist statement printed at the end of the Harriman brochure, the reviewer dismissed “communal usefulness” as a justification for proposing such projects and called this phrase little more than “one of the latest cliches in our heterogeneous art world.”22

 While The Noguchi Museum Archives continue to collect documentation concerning Noguchi’s life and career during the 1930s, there is still little definitive information about Noguchi’s movements between the close of the Harriman exhibition in mid-February 1935 and the sculptor’s return to New York City from Mexico in the summer of 1936.
 Much of what is known is anecdotal, including recollections from Noguchi about this period of his life and career.
 In his autobiography of 1968, he gives us a sense of his state of mind and motivations during that year.
 He mentions making several additional unsuccessful applications to the WPA for support of one or more of his design proposals for public art projects.
 And while it is generally understood today that sponsorship by the WPA during the 1930s had little connection to artistic merit, Noguchi took this rejection and his disappointment around the Harriman exhibition very hard, becoming generally disaffected with the New York art world: